saifu-a/algorithms/README.md

 The Maximum Minimum algorithm is used to find the maximum and minimum element of an array with minimum number of comparisons.

+In this algorithm, the array is divided into two subarrays and the maximum and minimum of each subarray is found.
+Then, the maximum is selected out of maximum of the two subarrays.